bootdotdev/blog/content/golang/how-to-implement-sign-in-with-google-in-golang.md

 ---
-title: "Authenticate Users with \"Sign In With Google\" in Golang"
+title: 'Authenticate Users with "Sign In With Google" in Golang'
-author: Lane Wagner
+author: lane
 date: "2020-07-22"
 categories:
   - "golang"
 images:
   - /img/800/Screen-Shot-2020-07-20-at-3.webp